dzl-dm/i2b2-core/README.md

 ```
 After a couple of minutes (while the application starts), i2b2 will be available at: http://localhost/webclient

+### Demo data
+We have an option to choose the level if i2b2 data which the system is initialized with.
+This ranges from very minimal with no existing project, a demo project which doesn't have any data (so is ready to be filled with your own data) and a full demo project which lets you test the system without setting up any data yourself.
+This must be chosed before the first deployment by setting the variable `i2b2_data_level` in the `.env` file.
+The options are:
+1. no_project
+1. demo_empty_project
+1. demo_full_project

+> NOTE: If you would like to change it after the first deployment, you can do so by deleting the docker volume holding the database.
+This will lose all data!
+The command will be similar to: ``` docker volume rm docker_i2b2-db ```

 ## Deployment (postgres not dockerized)
 It is generally recommended not to dockerize a database in a production environment.
 It gives additional risk of data corruption.
 So we also provide a process to initialise a local postgres database.